AminoffZ/github-repo-size/README.md

 #### 6. Testing your extension

 Thankfully you don't have to get your extension published before being able to test it.
 Refer to **0.
 Before starting** for information about testing an extension, also referred to as loading unpacked extensions.
+You do however need to build the extension to be able to test it, refer to the next section for this step.

 ## Build

 To build the extension, run:
 `npm run build`
-The build folder _dist/_ is configured in _webpack/webpack.config.js_.
-You can add more files, just remember to add the relevant changes to _webpack.config.js_.
+The files that end up in the build folder _dist/_ are configured in _webpack/webpack.config.js_.
+This folder is your unpacked extension.

 # License